turingschool-examples/backend_mod_1_prework/day_3/questions.md

 #### 2. Why might you want to use an if-statement?

-  An if-statement is used to evaluate different options so that the computer knows how to respond to the user.
+An if-statement is used to evaluate different options so that the computer knows how to respond to the user or to a program.

 #### 3. What is the Ruby syntax for an if statement?